Observability

 3. To make the configuration changes persist after a reboot, go to the Setup tab and click Save within the Configuration section.

-Log traffic from a specific frontend Jump to heading
+Log traffic from a specific layer 7 section Jump to heading

-You can log traffic that traverses a specific HAProxy ALOHA frontend.
+You can log traffic that traverses a specific HAProxy ALOHA frontend or backend.
+This configuration logs only layer 7 load balancer traffic for sections configured as described here.

-Below, we capture messages from syslog facilities local0 and local1, and write them to the frontend1-traffic.log and frontend2-traffic.log file.
+Below, we capture messages from syslog facilities local0 and local1, and write them to the frontend1-traffic.log and frontend2-traffic.log files.

 text